POSIX: Name

 Originally, the name "POSIX" referred to IEEE Std 1003.1-1988, released in 1988.
 The family of POSIX standards is formally designated as IEEE 1003 and the ISO/IEC standard number is ISO/IEC 9945.

 The standards emerged from a project that began in 1984 building on work from related activity in the /usr/group association.
-Richard Stallman suggested the name POSIX to the IEEE instead of former IEEE-IX.
+Richard Stallman suggested the name POSIX to the IEEE instead of the former IEEE-IX.
 The committee found it more easily pronounceable and memorable, and thus adopted it.

 Overview

 Unix was selected as the basis for a standard system interface partly because it was "manufacturer-neutral".
 However, several major versions of Unix existed—so there was a need to develop a common-denominator system.
 The POSIX specifications for Unix-like operating systems originally consisted of a single document for the core programming interface, but eventually grew to 19 separate documents (POSIX.1, POSIX.2, etc.).
 The standardized user command line and scripting interface were based on the UNIX System V shell.
 Many user-level programs, services, and utilities (including awk, echo, ed) were also standardized, along with required program-level services (including basic I/O: file, terminal, and network).
 POSIX also defines a standard threading library API which is supported by most modern operating systems.
 In 2008, most parts of POSIX were combined into a single standard (IEEE Std 1003.1-2008, also known as POSIX.1-2008).

 As of 2014, POSIX documentation is divided into two parts: